saitharun24/Color_Detection/README.md

 # Color_Detection
-A python code using OpenCv2 to detect RGB colours in your video
+A python code using OpenCv to detect RGB colours in your video